Hamad (DOH) Airport

 Departure Level 2 is for check-in & passport control - use main entrance door 3 - arriving at information & check-in counters - go through immigration/ passport control and take the escalator/ elevator down to Departure gates B1 - B10 on level 1, which includes a prayer area, smoking lounge, information counter small shop & coffee shop.

-Ground / Arrivals level G : Arriving passengers from level 2 go through immigration/ passport control, customs inspection, pick up bags at baggage carousel and proceed to the public Arrivals area which has in the center an informatoin counter, meeting points, and outside passenger pickup.
+Ground / Arrivals level G : Arriving passengers from level 2 (gates B1-10) go through immigration/ passport control, customs inspection, pick up bags at baggage carousel and proceed to the public Arrivals area which has in the center an information counter & meeting points near the palm trees, and outside passenger pickup.

 The multi-level Parking garage is divided in the East & West carparks, - both of which connect to Departure level 2 of the passenger terminal.